 I know I am rambling on a bit – apologies.
 Am tired and completely gutted and just wanted those of you who didnt know him what a great guy he was.
 A great Airdrie fan, a great believer in the IFA, a great team mate, a great dad, and a great friend.

 RIP Big Tam.

-The IFA also recognises the many other good friends no longer with us who were also taken so soon, including;
+The IFA also recognises the many other good friends no longer with us who were also taken too soon, including;